Raytheon in final talks to sell air-defense system to Oman

-WASHINGTON, July 25 (Reuters) - Raytheon Co is in final negotiations to sell an air-defense system to Oman, a significant deal that would help keep the company’s international sales strong in 2013, Chief Financial Officer David Wajsgras told analysts on Thursday.
+WASHINGTON (Reuters) - Raytheon Co (RTN.N) is in final negotiations to sell an air-defense system to Oman, a significant deal that would help keep the company’s international sales strong in 2013, Chief Financial Officer David Wajsgras told analysts on Thursday.

 U.S. Secretary of State John Kerry flew to Oman in May for Raytheon’s signing of an arms deal to purchase a ground-based air defense system that would help protect against cruise missile, drone or fighter aircraft attacks.